 The interesting thing here is that the Neo Nazi leader, silkily and threateningly played by Cole Hauser, is telling his crew the same thing that Cube is telling his.
 Wake up.
 Educate yourself.
 Take care of your own.
 Michael Rappaport, Zebrahead’s original whigger, is the turnstone in the psycho role of his career, aside from stalking Lily Taylor, as the ticking time bomb.
 Rappaport does a nice decent into pathological sociopath, after he quickly figures out that he’s not smart enough to make it on his wits alone.
-Of course, becoming a skinhead doesn’t endear him anybody, but the other skinheads, but at least he finally has somebody to drink beers and to compare guns with.
+Of course, becoming a skinhead doesn’t endear him to anybody, but the other skinheads, but at least he finally has somebody to drink beers and to compare guns with.
 Not Tom Cruise Taps insane but maybe just as scary because he seems more normal when you first meet him.

 The main feminist lesbian is played by Jennifer Connelly.
 None of the lesbians I knew in college or since ever looked like Jennifer Connelly, but it’s Hollywood, I understand.
 In the world of college lesbians it always seems like there is a pretty girl there willing to initiate you if you really are curious.
-Kristy Swanson get raped by a semi-evil fraternity guy, who doesn’t seem that bad but was stupid enough to rape a girl who was willing to let him just find a condom, which guides her path Jennifer’s way.
+Kristy Swansons get raped by a semi-evil fraternity guy, who doesn’t seem that bad but was stupid enough to rape a girl who was willing to let him just find a condom, which guides her path Jennifer’s way.
 You decide if her black roommate calling Cube and the gang on him was more because he threw a slur at her or because he raped her friend.
 Are beer swilling creep Fraternity brothers a cliche or just the truth?
 Who knows but these at least seem a lot more realistic than the bunch in Revenge of the Nerds.
-The guys in Animal House seemed ok but then again that took place a hundred years ago or so, and although they dug Otis Day I didn’t see a lot of brothers in Delta Tau either.
+The guys in Animal House seemed OK but then again that took place a hundred years ago or so, and although they dug Otis Day I didn’t see a lot of brothers in Delta Tau either.
 The Sorority girls aren’t much better.

 Epps is a scholarship runner and pretty much the same character as he was in The Program, but his new sport doesn’t really promise wealth and fame here and he begins to feel used, exploited, looked down upon and at a gigantic disadvantage scholastically.
 Chances are he is a runner because Singleton loved the idea of having Ice Cube look at him and say “Run Nigger Run.”
 Luckily, he has Tyra Banks to tutor him.
 The poor sap he played in The Program had to settle for Halle Berry.